sotoseattle/braincandy/lazy-professor/README.md

 end
 ```

-## Solution 1.
+### Solution 2.
 Arrays & Streamy

-For large files, we start reading the file and we count/compute the answers as we go.
+Thought for large files.
+We start reading the file and we count/compute the answers as we go.

-In terms of space memory, I only use an array of integers equal in size to 4 times the number of answers of an exam.
+In terms of space memory, it only uses an array of integers equal in size to 4 times the number of answers of an exam.
 Besides using arrays, I leverage the fact that A,B,C,D => 65, 66, 67, 68 to assign the correct counts to the array.

 ```ruby
 File.open(filename).each_line do |exam|